Rights of people with disabilities

 Reasonable accommodations promote equality

 Authorities, education providers, employers and providers of goods and services must provide reasonable accommodations for people with disabilities as needed.
 The accommodations secure the equality of people with disabilities in individual situations.
 Denial of reasonable accommodation constitutes discrimination under the Non-Discrimination Act.
+The needs of the person with disabilities shall be the primary basis for assessing reasonable accommodation.

 In schools and educational institutions, reasonable accommodations can also be made by providing the necessary assistive devices for classrooms, developing alternative options to complete the studies and by adapting the teaching.